“Can you handle one more climb?”

 “Can you handle one more climb?”
 Graham asks again.

-I consider saying no, but I can’t.
-It’s tough, but the ride is so much fun.
+Though I consider saying no, I can’t.
+It’s tough, but the ride is too much fun.

 “Sure”, I respond, praying to the trail gods that my legs last the distance.